ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 ### Footnotes

-[^1]: There are many people in Ai2 who helped me of course: Yanai, Valentina, Faeze, Nathan, Kyle R., Sachin, Hannah and Noah (and much more)!
+[^1]: There are many people in Ai2 who helped me of course: Valentina, Faeze, Nathan, Kyle R., Sachin, Maarten, Hannah and Noah (and much more)!
 It does take a village.
 I'm also thankful to Pradeep, Hanna+Yizhong who drafted my recommendation letters!

 [^2]: It's reasonable to chase the hottest trends as grant-giving bodies and funding decisions tend to be biased around these topics.